open-telemetry/opentelemetry-specification/specification/logs/api.md

 applies also to previously returned Loggers.

-Note: This could, for example, be implemented by storing any mutable configuration in the LoggerProvider and having Logger implementation objects have a reference to the LoggerProvider from which they were obtained.
+Note: This could, for example, be implemented by storing any mutable configuration in the `LoggerProvider` and having `Logger` implementation objects have a reference to the `LoggerProvider` from which they were obtained.
-If configuration must be stored per-Logger (such as disabling a certain Logger), the Logger could, for example, do a look-up with its name+version+schema_url+event_domain+include_trace_context+attributes in a map in the LoggerProvider, or the LoggerProvider could maintain a registry of all returned Loggers and actively update their configuration if it changes.
+If configuration must be stored per-Logger (such as disabling a certain `Logger`), the `Logger` could, for example, do a look-up with its name+version+schema_url+event_domain+include_trace_context+attributes in a map in the `LoggerProvider`, or the `LoggerProvider` could maintain a registry of all returned `Logger`s and actively update their configuration if it changes.

-The effect of associating a Schema URL with a Logger MUST be that the telemetry emitted using the Logger will be associated with the Schema URL, provided that the emitted data format is capable of representing such association.
+The effect of associating a Schema URL with a `Logger` MUST be that the telemetry emitted using the `Logger` will be associated with the Schema URL, provided that the emitted data format is capable of representing such association.

 ## Logger

-The Logger is responsible for creating Events and Logs.
+The `Logger` is responsible for creating Events and Logs.

-Note that Loggers should not be responsible for configuration.
-This should be the responsibility of the LoggerProvider instead.
+Note that `Logger`s should not be responsible for configuration.
+This should be the responsibility of the `LoggerProvider` instead.

 ### Logger operations